metrorailings/OwlBlog/content/posts/week-9-supercontest-picks.md

 Risky here to pick an above-average team to win by more than a touchdown against any NFL team, even on their own home turf.

 But the Redskins are starting _Dwayne Haskins_ here.
 In his 22 pass attempts this year, Haskins has thrown 4 interceptions.
 As if that stat alone isn't enough of a testament to his hopelessness, his reported disillusionment with the team and his feelings of entitlement to the starter position just paints a worse picture of him.

+***

+##### _Browns_ @ Broncos (+3)

+Tough to side with the Browns here, but I have to admit that Cleveland impressed me last week with a decent showing against the Patriots.
+Nick Chubb took his game to a new level and the pass rushing specialists finally stepped up as a unit, even if it was against a weakened Patriots offensive line featuring Marshall Newhouse.

+But the Broncos aren't much better so long as Garrett Bowles still remains a starting tackle along their offensive line.
+I expect the Browns to break through and once again pressure a journeyman quarterback starting in his first game as a Bronco without ever having taken a meaningful snap before with the team.

+***

+##### _Buccaneers_ @ Seahawks (-6)

+I love this spot for the Buccaneers.
+Tampa Bay has been all over the place this year, but their better performances this year has come against non-division opponents.
+Cue a Seahawks team that seems to play worse at home than on the road.
+It also helps that Seattle's defense has choked up yardage over the season - neither Ezekiel Ansah nor Jadaveon Clowney have really panned out as marquis pass rushers.
+Without a pass rush, the young secondary has been hung out to dry on a number of occasions.